nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 This yarn is really soft, but it also strikes me as being a little thin.
 It says it's a weight 4 yarn, but it almost works up as a thicker weight 3.
 I think this also contributed to my problem of the shirt coming out smaller than the pattern.
 This might just be a "me" issue though.

 The range of colors is great, there are a ton of options.
 I did notice that the multi-colored skeins had less yardage than the solid colors.
-Something to keep in mind there.
+Something to keep in mind.

 I will definitely be using this brand again for future projects.